 Cons: They are susceptible to earwax clogging the speaker, and due to their position in the ear, they may need more maintenance.

-These do not wrap around the eye, but sit entirely either in the concha, or “bowl” of the ear, or in the ear canal.
+These do not wrap around the ear, but sit entirely either in the concha, or “bowl” of the ear, or in the ear canal.
 There are many styles, ranging from a larger model that sits in the concha to the smallest version that fits nearly invisibly into the ear canal.

 Pros: They are less visible than behind-the-ear models.